Western Australian state industrial laws (Updated July 2023)

 Wage rates change regularly.
 To confirm the current wage rates, visit the Department of Commerce

-The Minimum Conditions of Employment Act also specifies a casual loading of 20% which applies unless the award casual loading is higher.
 The casual loading compensates casual employees for loss of annual leave, sick leave, paid carer’s leave and pay for public holidays.

 No employee, whether covered by an award or agreement can be required or requested to work more than 38 hours in a week plus reasonable additional hours.
 Whether additional hours are reasonable is determined by giving consideration to a range of relevant factors including the following: